masamonoke/mesh-net-pet/readme.md

 ```console
 make client TARGET_ARGS="send -s <sender node> -r <receiver node> -a 'some meaningful message' -as <sender app> -ar <receiver app>"
 ```
+There is limitation in 150 symbols.
+Otherwise your message will be clipped.

 ### Kill